It’s easy to believe that purchasing your pizza from your favorite pizzeria is cheaper and better than making your pizza at home.

 Not only that;

 The pizza stone is porous, which helps draw moisture out of the dough to guarantee a crisp base pizza.
-For excellent results, it’s best to allow the pizza stone to get extremely hot to puff up the crust immediately it’s placed on it.
+For excellent results, it’s best to allow the pizza stone to get extremely hot to puff up the crust immediately after it’s placed on it.

 Furthermore, you should dust the pizza stone with flour or cornmeal for a nonstick experience.
 Most pizza stones are compatible with most ovens or barbeques.
 Thus, you shouldn’t worry about achieving a blistered base, puffed-up crust, and a properly melted, cheesy top using a pizza stone.